 Treatment for myeloma and multiple myeloma is rapidly advancing, and with the approval of new agents, survival rates for myeloma patients are on the rise.
 As a comprehensive cancer center, City of Hope is at the forefront of that progress.
 We were involved in pivotal early trials of two drugs — daratumumab and ixazomib — that are now part of myeloma therapy worldwide.

-Exciting advances in chemotherapy at City of Hope are allowing patients with advanced disease to get drug combinations —including combining targeted therapies, radiotherapies and immunotherapies with chemotherapy — designed to slow down disease progression and improve quality of life.
+Exciting advances in chemotherapy at City of Hope — including combining targeted therapies, radiotherapies and immunotherapies with chemotherapy — are helping more patients to slow down the progression of their disease and improve quality of life.

 Immunotherapy is a way of awakening the immune system to action against cancer cells.
 Immune cells patrol the body in search of disease, but cancer cells often devise ways to get around or suppress them.
 City of Hope is developing and testing drugs that can unleash dramatic and specific immune responses to cancer cells — or make them visible to the immune system.

 City of Hope has virtually unrivaled expertise with immunotherapy — and was involved in pivotal early trials on drugs that are now a big part of myeloma therapy worldwide, including daratumumab.
 We are on the leading-edge of drug treatment for myeloma, and we have ongoing clinical trials aimed at identifying even more effective immunotherapy treatments, including exciting advances in CAR T cell therapy, check point inhibitors, bispecific antibodies and novel antibody-drug conjugates.